iam-yan/clibook/README.md

-# wordbook
+# clibook

 ![lang-cli_rc1](https://user-images.githubusercontent.com/48427014/182272373-33de8c40-c9a9-43ab-af71-041698ccb010.gif)

-A CLI app for learning language in the terminal.
+A CLI wordbook app for learning language in the terminal.

 To use: